When was the last time you went looking for new emotional intelligence lessons or simply prioritized your mental health?

-That's why our team at Staffbase is shifting our focus away from our usual content to launch The Summer of Self-Care — a series of articles, LinkedIn Live events, and other resources that will help you prioritize your mental health with practical tips, expert perspectives, and a community of support.
+That's why our team at Staffbase launched The Summer of Self-Care.
+It's a series of articles, LinkedIn Live events, and other resources that will help you prioritize your mental health with practical tips, expert perspectives, and a community of support.

-The first article in this series comes from Julia Levy of The Switchboard (which you should definitely subscribe to).
+The first article in this series comes from Julia Levy of The Switchboard (to which you should definitely subscribe).

 During difficult times, Julia turns to childhood memories for comfort.